ESA-APEx/apex_documentation/propagation/usecases.md

 The [APEx Upscaling Service](upscaling.md) offers tools and support to assist projects in automating and scaling their data processing pipelines.
-These tool may include:
+These tools may include:

 * **Project-Specific Workspace**
-  <br/>A Jupyterlab environment allowing to start and monitor long-running jobs.
+  <br/>A JupyterLab environment allowing to start and monitor long-running jobs.
 * **Intelligent Job Distribution Tools**
   <br/>Tools for managing multiple job executions.